-Cell phones are to be in student lockers between the times of 8:00 am and 3:00 pm.
+Cell phones are to be in student lockers or bookbags between the times of 8:00 am and 3:00 pm.
 Cell phones and air pods are allowed in the hallways and during lunch time.
-Phones are not allowed in the classroom unless deemed absolutely necessary by the teacher (Example: A calculator in the classroom or in times where blocked websites may be necessary to complete a project).
+Phones are not to be used in the classroom unless deemed absolutely necessary by the teacher (Example: A calculator in the classroom or in times where blocked websites may be necessary to complete a project).
 Air pods are not allowed in the classrooms.
 There are to be no cell phones in the locker rooms or restrooms.